Uzay-G/portfolio/_posts/2020-04-21-wpictf-signock-writeup.md

 As you can see, it worked!
 These signals made the program react and send me back the flag in `WPI{...}` format.

-Big thanks to acurless who made this epic challenge!
+Big thanks to acurless who made this epic challenge!=